Last updated on August 8, 2020

 I own two real estate properties, and while I didn’t use a 30-mortgage, I did take on some debt.

-Debt is a tool, there is nothing wrong with debt.
+Debt is a tool, a wonderful one, and there is nothing intrinsically wrong with it.

-That said, the kind of debt the American Dream encourages you to take on just to be middle class is definitely wrong.
+But the kind of debt The American Dream requires just to be middle class is a crime.

 - Car to income: 45%